STARI-StA/web-app/README.md

-The official website of STARI (St Andrews Aerospace Initiative)
+# The official website of the St Andrews aerospace initiative (STARI).

 ## Getting Started